slin63/chord-failure-detector/readme.md

 1. *Update* the timestamp in its own entry in the membership map to be `time.Now().Unix()`
 2. *Send* heartbeats to all nodes in its finger table, as well as 2 of its immediate successors and its predecessor on the ring.
 For example, in the above figure, N252's would heartbeat to the following nodes:
    - N175, N254, N16, N32, N64, N128.
 Notice that we excluded N85 and N175.
-This is no issue though, as we can safely assume that these two excluded nodes will receive N252's heartbeat information next round from the many nodes that received N252's heartbeat information in this round of heartbeats.
+This is no issue though, as we can safely assume that these two excluded nodes will receive N252's heartbeat information next round from the many nodes that received N252's heartbeat information in the last round of heartbeats.

-Nodes will continuously *listen* for heartbeats from other nodes, regardless of what it is doing.
+Nodes will continuously *listen* for heartbeats from other nodes, regardless of what they are doing.

 These heartbeats can be used to identify failures and learn about membership changes.
-Each heartbeat contains the following information:
+Below is a little visualization of the internals of a heartbeat and a brief description.

 - `1` , the internal integer constant indicating that this message is a heartbeat